 Chief taster’s tacos filled with mangos, prawns and other goodies

-But we don’t make it as often as we do now because of its happy associations.
+But we don’t make this dish as often as we do now just because of its happy associations.
 As the Chief Taster comments, “it’s a bit different, it’s quick to do, it tastes wonderful…”.

 It makes an excellent lunch.